 Structuring Your Seller-Financed Business Note for Optimal Cash-Out in the Future

 Are you seller-financing all or part of the sale of your own small business and planning on selling the business note?
 You are definitely not alone!
-Approximately 80% of businesses sold in the U.S. today involve some form of seller-financing (otherwise known as owner-financing).
+Up to 90% of businesses sold in the U.S. today involve some form of seller financing (otherwise known as owner financing).

-The reason being is simple – lack of investment-appetite and/or risk-tolerance within the institutional banking industry.
-Banks are hoarding their money and staying away from risky investments like – trying to help the small guy get their business off of the ground.
+The reason is simple: lack of investment appetite and/or risk-tolerance within the institutional banking industry.
+Banks are hoarding their money and staying away from risky investments like trying to help the little guy get their business off of the ground.

 At Amerinote Xchange, we recommend you keep the following tips in mind:

-Make sure the terms of your note include an optimal interest rate of 9.5%-12%.
+Make sure the terms of your note include an optimal interest rate of 9.5% to 12%.
 You want your note to be profitable to you and attractive to your business note buyer.
-If the borrower wants a 5% rate, with all due respect, the borrower needs to go to a bank to get that low rate (if they can qualify) – banks can afford that risk, you cannot!
+If the borrower wants a 5% rate, with all due respect, the borrower needs to go to a bank to get that low rate (if they can qualify).
+Banks can afford that risk, you cannot!

-Note terms that are five years or less turn to cash more easily than longer termed notes.
+Note terms that are five years or less turn to cash more easily than longer-term notes.
 A fully amortized payment schedule is also beneficial for cash turnover in the future.
 Stay far, far away from balloon payments if you are planning on receiving the most for your business note.
-Balloon payments are the kiss of death when it comes to all note sales in this economic landscape.
-Keeping the pay-back-period at 5 years or under will make your life and your wallet a lot happier!
+Balloon payments can be the kiss of death when it comes to note sales.
+Keeping the pay-back-period at five years or under will make your life and your wallet a lot happier.

 UCC-1 (Uniform Commercial Code-1) liens are legal forms that you can file to show that you have interest in the inventory, fixtures, and business of your buyer.
 This ensures that you will have access to the assets of the business should they be unable to pay you.
 The lien makes your note attractive to note buyers because it is more secure.
 Do not skip this step or cut corners.
 Cutting corners equals getting stuck with a note that you do not want.

-IF you are selling an entity and not a private individual, then it is 100% imperative that you require a written personal guarantee from an individual within the corporation or entity buying your business.
-If you do not get a personal guarantee, YOU WILL NOT SELL THE NOTE!
-I cannot stress this enough.
+If you are selling to an entity and not a private individual, then it is 100% imperative that you require a written personal guarantee from an individual within the corporation or entity buying your business.
+If you do not get a personal guarantee, you will not sell the note!
+I can’t stress this enough.
 Business notes will not sell if there is a corporate borrower with no personal guarantee.

-In closing I want to say that I have been buying notes for over a decade.
-That being said, I am not an attorney, licensed financial planner, or any other type of licensed professional.
-I am a seasoned private investor that purchases notes for my own private portfolio.
-This means that you should always seek the advice of an attorney and/or licensed professional if you have a specific need or questions regarding your own situation.
+In closing we’d like to stress that, though we have been in the note-buying business for more than a decade, we are not attorneys or licensed financial planners.
+We are a seasoned private investment firm that purchases notes.
+You should always seek the advice of an attorney and/or licensed professional if you have a specific need or questions regarding your own situation.

-In the mean time, I am always here to speak about the purchase options when it comes to selling a business note.
-Contact us at anytime.
-Good luck and we hope to hear from you soon.
+In the meantime, we’re always here to speak about the options available when selling a business note.
+Contact us at Amerinote Xchange anytime.
+Good luck, and we hope to hear from you soon.